jhap1982/giveituruguay/1996/1996-04-03 - America West Arena, Phoenix, AZ, USA/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Give It Away
+2. Give It Away
-Suck My Kiss
+3. Suck My Kiss
-Warped
+4. Warped
-Walkabout
+5. Walkabout
-Come as You Are tease
+6. Come as You Are tease
-Backwoods
+7. Backwoods
-My Friends
+8. My Friends
-The Needle and the Damage Done tease FLEA
+9. The Needle and the Damage Done tease FLEA
-Higher Ground
+10. Higher Ground
-Blood Sugar Sex Magik
+11. Blood Sugar Sex Magik
-Pea
+12. Pea
-Coffee Shop
+13. Coffee Shop
-Aeroplane
+14. Aeroplane
-Heroin part of DAVE
+15. Heroin part of DAVE
-One Big Mob
+16. One Big Mob
-Under the Bridge
+17. Under the Bridge
-Me and My Friends
+18. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Deep Kick
+18. Deep Kick
-Nevermind
+19. Nevermind

 ## Notes